lightstep/opentelemetry-examples/collector/aws-eks/readme.md

 ### Forward Cloudwatch Metrics to your account

-Follow instructions in the Lightstep UI to forward Amazon Cloudwatch metrics to your account: https://docs.lightstep.com/docs/setup-aws-for-metrics
+Follow instructions in the Cloud Observability UI to forward Amazon Cloudwatch metrics to your account: https://docs.lightstep.com/docs/setup-aws-for-metrics